Stats at a glance

 Scythe Review (TL;DR)

 Scythe is a strategy game for one-to-five players set in the interwar period in an alternative reality.
 You must lead your clan to become the greatest in the land by expanding your territory and generating resources.
 Whoever has the most points at the end wins.

 It’s a very dense engine-building game that will take a lot of thinking, but it’s more than worth it.
 There are many ways to earn points, and enhancing your player mat to do so efficiently can be really fun.

-While the amount of combat is relatively small, the tantalizing sense of threat that grows as players building their empires will still leave the bloodthirsty more than satisfied.
+While the amount of combat is relatively small, the tantalizing sense of threat that grows as players build their empires will still leave the bloodthirsty more than satisfied.

 Scythe has rightly won a lot of plaudits for the fantastic alternative reality it has created and the way it is then presented on the tabletop.
 You will be left captivated by the gritty, fog-infused world.
 Thankfully, there are expansions to satisfy some of these cravings, but I worry I won’t ever get enough of it.

 The game itself plays very well, too, and will be a big hit with fans of ultra strategic 4x behemoths.
 The engine room that is your player mat is a real labor of love, while the cost/benefit decisions you make throughout are grueling.

 That said, the amount of strategy this game requires will be a bit heavy for some, while the lack of combat may not be a nice surprise, especially when compared to other games in the genre.
 Getting the right group together for this one will be important.

 Either way, regardless of whether or not it hits your buttons in terms of gameplay, please do me a huge favor and sign my petition to make Scythe: The Movie.

 Have you tried Scythe?
 Drop a comment below!
 We’d love to hear your thoughts.